Find Affordable College Courses

 Fairfax, VA

-George Mason University did quite well in this year’s ranking of the most popular places for natural resources conservation students to get a master’s degree.
-It came in at #7 on the list.
-Located in the large suburb of Fairfax, GMU is a public college with a fairly large student population.
+With a ranking of #7, George Mason University did quite well on this year’s most popular schools for natural resources conservation students working on their master’s degree.
+Located in the suburb of Fairfax, GMU is a public school with a very large student population.

 Of the 14 students majoring in conservation at GMU, 21% are male and 79% are female.

-Virginia Commonwealth University ranked #8 on this year’s Most Popular Natural Resources Conservation Master’s Degree Schools in the Southeast Region list.
-Located in the midsize city of Richmond, VCU is a public school with a fairly large student population.
+With a ranking of #8, Virginia Commonwealth University did quite well on this year’s most popular schools for natural resources conservation students working on their master’s degree.
+Located in the medium-sized city of Richmond, VCU is a public college with a fairly large student population.

 Of the 13 students majoring in conservation at VCU, 54% are male and 46% are female.